p-colomer/Mental_Health_ML_Analysis/README.md

 Using data from Our World in Data[¹](https://ourworldindata.org/mental-health), machine learning was applied to predict the percentage of the population that will suffer a mental health condition in the years 2030 to 2080.
 These predictions could be used to recognize and develop ways to help the rising amount of people in the population with a mental health condition.
 Using tableau, we were able to relate the percentage of those with mental health conditions to -----

-The results show that ----
+The results show that anxiety and depression are the most prevalent mental health disorders, and its prevalence its growing steadily.

 ## Introduction